Ronan Curtis

-Ronan Curtis (born 29 March 1996) is an Irish professional footballer who plays as a left-winger for club Port Vale and the Republic of Ireland national team.
+Ronan Curtis (born 29 March 1996) is an Irish professional footballer who plays as a left-winger for club Plymouth Argyle and the Republic of Ireland national team.

 Curtis started his career with Derry City in 2015, spending four seasons there and amassing 100 appearances and 24 goals.
 He agreed a deal with Portsmouth in May 2018 and joined the South Coast club for a fee believed to be approximately £100,000.
 He played in two EFL Trophy finals, winning the competition in 2019 and being on the losing side in 2020.
 He spent five seasons with Portsmouth, scoring 57 goals in 226 league and cup appearances.
 He left the club at the end of the 2022–23 season after sustaining a long-term knee injury.
 He returned to fitness and signed with AFC Wimbledon in January 2024, scoring five goals in 17 games in the second half of the 2023–24 campaign before he joined Port Vale.
 He was promoted out of League Two with the club at the end of the 2024–25 season.
+He was sold to Plymouth Argyle in January 2026.

 He was born in England but moved to Ireland at age ten.
 He represented Ireland at under-21 level before making his senior debut in November 2018 and reaching seven caps by 2021.